JohnCosta27/RealTimeTradingSystem/log/logbook.md

 ## 27/11/2022
 Fixed a lot of stuff on the backend and did some refactoring so some dependencies are shared.
 Also started the transactions endpoint but decided that I would like to connect the assets to the frontend first.
 Today is also my birthday.

+## 29/11/2022
+Model methods to get user assets, create and complete transaction.
+Various bug fixes and connected the frontend to view assets.
+Some things are very prototypy, so will need refactoring